 Any winter squash will work in this recipe, but I like the size and shape of delicata for the job.
 And if squash boats aren’t your thing, slice the squash into half moons before you roast it and just serve it sliced alongside the other vegetables.

-You’ll also find parsnips in my fall rendition – you know, those funny looking white carrots that you walk past in bewilderment at the grocery store.
+You’ll also find parsnips in this recipe – you know, those funny looking white carrots that you walk past in bewilderment at the grocery store.
 Or wait, is that just me?
-Here’s an explanation of these pale carrot cousins and how to pick the best ones.
-I’ll be making a Thai Peanut soup with them later this week!

-If it sounds complex, it’s not – really it’s just roasted vegetables, couscous and some amazing spices.
-The dish is versatile – use your favorite roasted vegetables if you’d like.
-I’m sure it will taste wonderful – that’s the beauty of being a vegetable.
-And if you have picky eaters (i.e. kids) – you can leave the spices off the veggies and add them to individual servings so that they can have plain couscous and veggies and you can enjoy the flavors of exotic Morocco!
+And if you have picky eaters (i.e. kids), leave the spices off the veggies and add them to individual servings so that they can have plain couscous and veggies and you can enjoy the flavors of exotic Morocco!